AhmedFathyDev/Fathy.Common/README.md

-# Fathy's common used .NET services.
+# Fathy's commonly used .NET services.